Uuno Klami: Biography

 The Finnish conductor Toivo Haapanen conducted the second (1931), third (1943), and fourth (1946) of Klami's composition concerts.

 The Finnish conductor Georg Schnéevoigt premiered many of Klami's works, including his most famous: the initial four-movement version of the Kalevala Suite.

 Klami studied music in Helsinki with Erkki Melartin and later in Paris and Vienna.
 Klami's Karelian Rhapsody, part of his first composition concert in 1928, was a succès de scandale that brought him considerable attention.
 His main works include the Kalevala Suite and the unfinished ballet Whirls.
 The oratorio Psalmus (1936) has a unique place in Finnish sacred music and is one of the most highly regarded works by a Finn other than Jean Sibelius.
-Klami also experimented with the symphonic form in his two Symphonies (1938 and 1945) and Symphonie enfantine (1927), and the concerto form in his two Piano Concertos (No. 1 Une nuit à Montmartre and No. 2 for Piano and Strings) and the Violin Concerto (1943).
+Klami also experimented with the symphonic form in his two symphonies (1938 and 1945) and Symphonie enfantine (1927), and the concerto form in his two piano concertos (No. 1 Une nuit à Montmartre and No. 2 for piano and string orchestra) and a violin concerto (1943).
 Being a master of miniature orchestral works, the orchestral suite Sea Pictures is also regarded as one of his major achievements.
 On the recommendation of Sibelius he was granted a small lifetime income from the government.
 In 1959 he was made a member of the Finnish Academy of Science and Letters (one of Finland's highest honors).

-Klami died of a heart attack in Virolahti at age 60 while sailing his favorite boat "Miina".
+Klami died of a heart attack in Virolahti at age 60 while sailing his favorite boat Miina.